-One thing we get asked all the time at Anticipation Events is, “How do I find affordable wedding venues Chicago?”
+One thing we get asked all the time at Anticipation Events is, “How do I find affordable wedding venues in Chicago?”
 Well, it’s not easy.
 Chicago is one of the most expensive markets in the country for weddings and much more.
 But it is doable.
 And we’re here to help.

 One of the most important questions you need to answer is how much does a wedding cost in Chicago.
 That way, you can figure out not only what you want to spend (obviously, zero dollars), but what you’re probably going to need to spend (obviously, a little more than that).
 The average cost of a wedding in 2018 was $33,931, according to The Knot’s Annual Real Wedding Study.
 (1) A Chicago wedding is even higher.
 Most of that cost goes to your venue and catering, so get ready for some sticker shock.

 Wedding Wire, the authority on all things wedding, says the national average is $6,000 for a wedding venue.
 (2) Again, in Chicago, it’s even higher.
 Couples typically spend $9,000 on their venue here.
 Yikes!
 So, if you’re thinking you can get a venue for $1,000, you may have to think again, unfortunately.
 But, we have some tricks up our sleeves to help you keep it under $10,000.
 Or even $5,000, believe it or not!

 top tips for planning an affordable wedding in chicago

 When you’re planning a wedding, it’s easy for costs to add up fast, so here are our top tips to find an affordable wedding venue Chicago: